Adrian Fletcher

 Adrian Fletcher (born 10 October 1969) is a former Australian rules footballer and current assistant coach.
 He is regarded as one of football's nomads, having played for five Australian Football League clubs in his 13-year career.
-Fletcher's play relied on being an excellent play reader which resulted in him being a prolific possession gatherer, especially by handball.
+Fletcher's was regarded as excellent at reading the play, which resulted in him gaining prolific numbers of possessions and disposals, especially handballs.

+Playing career

 Early career

 Fletcher was recruited from the Tasmanian Football League (TFL) club Glenorchy with the 20th selection in the 1988 VFL draft by the Geelong Football Club after winning the William Leitch Medal as the best player in the TFL.

 He played 23 games for Geelong between 1989 and 1991, kicking 10 goals.
 Fletcher was traded to St Kilda in 1992, where he played 22 games, kicking 10 goals.

 Due to a contract dispute, he left the Saints and was selected by the Brisbane Bears with the 4th selection in the 1993 Pre-season draft.

-Brisbane Bears career
+Brisbane

-Fletcher made his name as a tough, ball-winning midfielder at Brisbane.
+Fletcher made his name as a tough, ball-winning midfielder at the Brisbane Bears.
 Between 1993 and 1996, Fletcher played 86 of a possible 90 games, finishing in the top five of the club champion award in each year.
 He was a significant player in the Bears' 1996 preliminary final loss to North Melbourne playing on the half back line.

-Brisbane Lions career

-In 1997, Fletcher was a member of the inaugural Brisbane Lions team following the Bears merger with Fitzroy; however, his form slumped after the lack of a solid pre-season.
-He fought back, however, and ended up with a season average of 19 possessions per game in 21 games.
-However, despite a season that, although starting badly, was not considered by Fletcher to be his worst, he was traded to the Fremantle Dockers.
+Following the Bears' merger with Fitzroy, Fletcher was a member of the inaugural Brisbane Lions team in 1997.
+However, the lack of a solid pre-season led to an e early season form slump.
+He fought back, however, and ended up with a season average of 19 possessions per game (21 games).
+Despite this, he was traded to Fremantle.

-Fremantle career
+Fremantle

-Fletcher had an immediate impact at Fremantle, finishing second in the club's Best and Fairest award in 1998 and winning it in 1999; additionally, he won Fremantle's first-ever Glendinning–Allan Medal, which had previously been won all 9 times by West Coast from 1995 to early 1999.
+Fletcher had an immediate impact at Fremantle, finishing second in the club's Best and Fairest award in 1998 and winning it in 1999; additionally, he won Fremantle's first-ever Glendinning–Allan Medal, which had previously only been won, nine times, by West Coast players.
 He was then named co-captain along with Shaun McManus in 2000 and 2001.
 At the end of the 2001 season he was asked to retire by the Fremantle club despite being ranked in the AFL's top 20 for overall disposals and also was in the AFL's top five for handballs.
 He played 79 games for the Dockers, ending up with 25 goals.

-While at Fremantle, Fletcher is remembered for being the player who kicked the ball to field umpire Peter Carey, when Carey infamously and humorously took a chest mark in general play.
+Fletcher is often remembered as the Fremantle player whose kick was accidentally intercepted and "chest-marked" by field umpire Peter Carey, during general play, in round 15, 1999.
+This caused a unique stoppage, which was controversially resolved by Carey with a ball-up.